nesanter/recipes/md/beef-stroganoff.md

  4. Add herbs.
 Cook briefly.

+ 5. Pat skirt dry.
+Cut up and add.

- 5. Add worchestershire, vermouth, and flour.
+ 6. Add worchestershire, vermouth, and flour.
 Mix to combine.
 Add water.

- 6. Bring to a simmer, then bake at 325° for 90 minutes.
+ 7. Bring to a simmer, then bake at 325° for 90 minutes.

- 7. Let cool somewhat and mix in sour cream.
+ 8. Let cool somewhat and mix in sour cream.
 Serve with egg noodles, letting them finish cooking by absorbing a bit of the sauce.